Psychoanalysis and music: Future: psychoanalysis, neuroscience and music

-The influence of psychoanalysis on music
+Influence of psychoanalysis on music

 Although psychoanalysis has had some influence on literature and cinema since the early 20th century, it is more difficult to discern whether musical compositions have been actually inspired or influenced by psychoanalysis.

 One candidate has been put up by Erik W. Tawaststjerna: in his biography of Jean Sibelius, he repeatedly emphasizes the psychological and even psychoanalytical dimensions of Sibelius's Fourth Symphony (1911).
 According to Tawaststjerna, the Symphony reflects the psychoanalytical and introspective era when Freud and Henri Bergson stressed the meaning of the unconscious.
 Even Sibelius himself called his composition "a psychological symphony".
 His brother, the psychiatrist Christian Sibelius (1869–1922), was one of the first scholars to discuss psychoanalysis in Finland.
 According to Tawaststjerna, the Fourth Symphony is "one of the most remarkable documents of the psychoanalytical era."

 Another speculated candidate for psychoanalytically inspired composition is the monodrama Erwartung, composed by Arnold Schoenberg in Vienna, 1909.
-It is, however, not known if Schoenberg ever read Freud’s writings.
+It is, however, not known if Schoenberg ever read Freud's writings.
 Schoenberg was a follower of Karl Kraus, a critic of psychoanalysis, and rejected psychoanalysis accordingly.
-Still, Freud’s ideas were circulating among the genral public at that time.
+Still, Freud's ideas were circulating among the general public at that time.
 In his writings, Schoenberg presented his views on aesthetics: ideally, art is intuitive expression of unconscious sensations.